-Let’s face it, solving crimes is hard work, and the NYPD has lots of crimes to solve: it’s a big city.
+Solving crimes is hard work, and the NYPD has lots of crimes to solve: New York's a big city.
 For the detective who interrogates you, perhaps the temptation to “solve” the case by inventing evidence – from words you never spoke – will be irresistible.
 The detective might falsely claim you made incriminating statements that in fact you never made.
 This happens a lot more than you would imagine.
 Really.
 No matter how much you imagine it might happen, it happens more.

 Detectives are trained (formally and informally) to use time-tested techniques designed to elicit confessions.
-These techniques include deceit, false promises, physical force, threats, sleep deprivation, bathroom deprivation, fear of jail, fear of ACS taking your children, and other forms of psychological coercion.
+These techniques include deceit, false promises, physical force, threats, sleep deprivation, bathroom deprivation, hunger, fear of jail, fear of ACS taking your children away from you, and other forms of psychological coercion.

-These techniques are so effective that they often cause innocent people to confess to crimes they didn’t commit.
-After mistaken identification, “false confession” is perhaps the greatest cause of wrongful convictions in the United States.)
+These techniques are so effective that they often cause innocent people to confess to crimes that they didn’t commit – just to get the interrogation to stop.
+(After mistaken identification, “false confession” is perhaps the greatest cause of wrongful convictions in the United States.)